maxzheng/great-life-guide/README.rst

 Rest
 ----

 The other integral part of training your body and mind is letting them rest.
 Rest allows both to recover and rebuild to become stronger.
 Without rest, they won't grow as fast or strong and may burn out.
 So train on weekdays, but rest on weekends.
-And consistently sleep about 8 hours a day with meditation before and afterward.
+And consistently sleep `about 8 hours a day <https://www.sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times/page/0/1>`_ with meditation before and afterward.

 Achieving Happiness
 ===================

-There are 3 ways to achieve happiness -- a lasting inner peace and contentment regardless of what's going on:
+There are 3 ways to achieve happiness -- a lasting inner peace and contentment regardless of what's going on so you can freely do everything that you want without artificial hindrance:

 1. Work towards meaningful goals, such as having a family or improving the world.
 2. Accept everything as they are without judgement and expectations.
 3. Meditate to clear the mind and happiness becomes the natural state.

+Happiness isn't the same as happy, which is a fleeting joyous emotion from experiences.
+Both are essential to have.

 Contribution
 ============

-I do hope others find this useful and would contribute to make this better by creating pull requests.
-Sharing this with family and friends would be another way of contributing.
-Thanks!
+I do hope others find this useful and would contribute to make this better by `opening issues or creating pull requests <https://help.github.com/categories/collaborating-with-issues-and-pull-requests/>`_ at `https://github.com/maxzheng/life`.
+Sharing this with your family and friends would be another way of contributing.
+Thank you! :)